About Financial Aid

 You may be eligible to receive federal, state, and/or institutional grants.
 Certain federal student aid programs require a percentage of aid to be returned if a student completely withdraws from all courses.

 Work-study programs give you the opportunity to work on campus or with approved off-campus employers to earn money for college.
 These jobs are often flexible, working around your class and personal schedules.

 You also may be eligible for student loans, which must be repaid.
 Federal student loans usually have a lower interest rate than other kinds of loans.

 Financial Aid Deadlines

 CSCU institutions may have different priority or deadline dates regarding financial aid.
 All institutions require students applying for financial aid to file the Free Application for Federal Student Aid (FAFSA), which is used to package federal, state and often institutional aid.
-The application is required annually and should be completed after Jan.
-1 for students planning to be enrolled in college the following fall semester.
+The application is required annually and is available starting October 1 for students planning to be enrolled in college the following fall semester.
 Check the colleges and university websites for more specific financial aid priority or deadline dates.

 Satisfactory Academic Progress Policy